Options other than appealing

 Fight a judgment without appealing

-Depending on the circumstances in your case, you may be able to file a motion asking the court to change, fix, or cancel the judgment against you.
-These are some of the more common options:
+Depending on the circumstances of your case, you may be able to file a motion asking the court to change, fix, or cancel the judgment against you.
+Here are some common options:

 Motion to vacate or set aside the judgment